zokiDjordjijeski/Typing-Challenge/README.md

 - The app generates a random sentence using `faker.js`.
 - As you type, it compares your input with the generated text in real-time.
 - Correct characters are highlighted in green, and incorrect characters are highlighted in red.

+## Features
+- Random Text Generation: Uses `faker.js` to generate random sentences for typing practice.
+- Real-Time Feedback: Highlights correct and incorrect characters as you type.
+- Responsive Design: Built with Bulma CSS for a clean and responsive UI.

+## Technologies Used
+- Angular: Frontend framework.
+- Bulma CSS: For styling.
+- faker.js: For generating random text.